Massage Franchise Opportunity Second Franchise Owners Mark and Rachel Coldham

 Mark and Rachel Coldham never really set out to become franchisees.
-Instead, for this pair it was a bit of a lucky series of events that brought them on the path to becoming the second franchise owners for The Massage Company.
+Instead, for this pair it was a bit of a lucky series of events that brought them on the path to becoming the second franchisee for The Massage Company.
 A massage franchise opportunity with The Message Company was too good to miss.

 Rachel and Mark both started out on a very different career path – having met at the Royal Military Academy Sandhurst in 2005, before joining the Royal Artillery in 2006.
 Both enjoyed military life for a few years before eventually leaving the Army to pursue careers in programme management and consulting.
 Mark’s focus was largely managing major infrastructure projects and programmes – the London Olympic Games in 2012, Heathrow Airport’s Terminal 2 and a programme with the Home Office; for Rachel it was programmes in the Financial Services sector, mostly geared around digital transformation.